-Improve your forecasting model
+Improve your sales forecast model

-Set aside regular times to examine your sales forecasting model.
+Set aside regular times to examine your sales forecast model.
 What type of model are you using?
 Is it the same for weekly, monthly, quarterly, or annual forecasts?
 Test different models to determine which is the most effective for your business.